Ronnyjohan3121/Problem-Set-4-Predicting-Tweets-Group-7/README.md

 One of the inputs of information that we will use to develop the workshop and propose the models will be from the following address:

 -  The code used can be found in the files "Descriptivas_tweets.ipynb" and "Modelos tweets.ipynb".
--  Views contains graphs and tables that were used for descriptive analysis
+-  Views contains graphs that were used for descriptive analysis
 -  Documents contains the .pdf file uploaded to Bloque Neon and a link to "context" Github, a package designed by DNP for data text analysis in Colombia.